-If Disney published its own dictionary, here’s some terms you might find…
+If Disney published its own dictionary, here are some terms you might find…

 Animal Kingdom: The fourth Florida-based Walt Disney World theme park opened on April 22, 1998.
 Animal Kingdom is part zoo, part theme park.
 Animal Kingdom’s “lands” include Africa, DinoLand U.S.A., Discovery Island, Asia, and Pandora—The Land of Avatar.